Kwizatz/control-modding/Readme.md

 # Remedy's binfbx file format specification.

-This document tries to describe the binary structure of Remedy's Control video game 3d mesh format with extension .binfbx.
+This section tries to describe the binary structure of Remedy's Control video game 3d mesh format with extension .binfbx.

 This research is based on the previous on a Blender imported work by user 'volfin' at xentax forums: https://forum.xentax.com/viewtopic.php?f=33&t=21047&start=45#p156665